 After taking in the view, you’ll go back to your train and return to the wharf via the western side of the volcano.

-If you don’t want to do what most people do on Rangitoto, take one of the coastal walks and explore Rangi’s rugged shoreline.
+If you don’t want to do what most people do on Rangitoto Island volcano, take one of the coastal walks and explore Rangi’s rugged shoreline.
 There is a walking track towards Islington Bay when you walk left from Rangitoto Wharf.
 Turning left from the same spot, you walk along the coastal road towards Mackenzie Bay and Beacon Lighthouse.

 There is the possibility of staying for the night in one of the old baches on Rangitoto and relive the feeling of the good old days.
 It will be a very special experience!

 Please note, though, that everything is very basic and that there is no hot water available.
+Also, the baches are located in Islington Bay, about 90 minutes walk from the ferry terminal, so you better don’t take too much stuff with you.
 But wouldn’t it be romantic?

-The few baches available book fast, so make sure to plan ahead!
+The few baches available book out fast, so make sure to plan ahead!

 Important to know for visiting Rangitoto Island